-- Inspect air filter, drain and clean it and replace the filter element if necessary.
+- Inspect the air filter, drain and clean it, and replace the filter element if necessary.

-- Change oil mist arrestor element, add oil to the U-tube, clean the element housing.
+- Change oil mist arrestor element, add oil to the U-tube, and clean the element housing.

-- Inspect control panel and look for loose wiring, wrong line filter, damaged line filters and adequate arc suppressors.
+- Inspect the control panel and look for loose wiring, wrong line filter, damaged line filters, and adequate arc suppressors.
 Clean the control panel fan filters and panel, disconnect and tie back all unused wires from terminal strips.

 Every 6 Months Maintenance

 - Lubricate the main driver coupling and inspect